Zephani Idoko

-Personal life

-Zephani Idoko was born in Lagos, Nigeria to parents Deborah and John Idoko as the youngest of six siblings.
-After moving to the United States, she earned a BFA degree studying Acting under Diane Baker at the Academy Of Art in San Francisco, California.
-Idoko began working as an actor and model while still an undergraduate.
-She moved to New York City upon graduating.

 Career

-Shortly after her graduation and move to New York City, She was cast in the starring role of Abena in the independent psychological horror film The Unsettling which screened at international film festivals in Australia, The UK and The US in 2021 and 2022l before its release on February 10, 2023 in select theaters and on Apple TV+, Prime Video and other streaming platforms.
-Idoko's most recent TV appearances are in the recurring role of Stephanie in Starz show Power Book II: Ghost and her role in the 2nd season of HBO Max's Gossip Girl.
+Shortly after her graduation and move to New York City, She was cast in the starring role of Abena in the independent psychological horror film The Unsettling which screened at international film festivals in Australia, The UK and The US in 2021 and 2022l before its release on February 10, 2023 in theaters and on Apple TV+, Prime Video and other streaming platforms.
+Idoko's more recent TV appearances include the recurring role of Stephanie in Starz show Power Book II: Ghost and her role in the 2nd season of HBO Max's Gossip Girl.
+In late 2025, the UK-set romantic comedy series Twelve Dates 'Til Christmas was released.
+Idoko plays Sarah in 5 of the 6 episodes in this Limited series starring Mae Whitman.

 In June 2021, it was announced that Idoko was cast in the supporting role of Sallay in Blumhouse and Amazon Studios' psychological Horror film, Nanny, Which Premiered at Sundance Film Festival 2022 and won the Grand Jury Prize in the dramatic competition.
 Idoko has discussed the film and her career in a number of interviews, including her feature in Photobook Magazine. and with OkayAfrica Nanny screened in the Special Presentations category at TIFF in September 2022 and at several other festivals including BFI London Film Festival, AFI FEST and AFRIFF in Lagos Nigeria, where Idoko was born.
 Nanny was released in movie theaters November 23, 2022, followed by a Prime Video streaming release on December 16, 2022.